 As many as 11 million Americans are affected by heart valve disease, yet public awareness of the disease is shockingly low.
 A 2016 survey of more than 2,000 adults found that close to 40 percent of people have never heard of heart valve disease, and only one in four know somewhat or a great deal about this serious disease.
-The Alliance for Aging Research is joined by 50 well-respected national groups including cardiovascular and aging non-profits, professional societies, and hospitals and health systems who are joining forces to change this lack of awareness.
+The Alliance for Aging Research is joined by 68 well-respected organizations including cardiovascular and aging non-profits, professional societies, community groups, and hospitals and health systems who are joining forces to change this lack of awareness.

-National Heart Valve Disease Awareness Day-recognized every February 22, is a campaign to increase recognition of the specific risks and symptoms of heart valve disease, improve detection and treatment, and ultimately save lives.
+Heart Valve Disease Awareness Day-recognized every February 22, is a campaign to increase recognition of the specific risks and symptoms of heart valve disease, improve detection and treatment, and ultimately save lives.
 The day is recognized by the U.S. Department of Health and Human Services on its National Health Observances Calendar, and by a Congressional Resolution in the 114th U.S. Congress.
-To date, the campaign has reached hundreds of millions of people and engaged with close to 7 million in a high-impact way.
+To date, the campaign has reached hundreds of millions of people and engaged more than 15 million in a high-impact way.
 Learn more about our impact.

-As a partner, a like-minded organization, a patient advocate, or a citizen advocate-we are grateful for your participation.
+As a partner, like-minded organization, patient advocate, or citizen advocate-we are grateful for your participation.
 Your voice will help more people get diagnosed and treated effectively.